InterurbanDev/MinecraftRailroadBlocksFabric/README.md

 ## Description

-This mod addons various railroad-themed blocks to Minecraft.
+This mod adds various railroad-themed blocks to Minecraft.
 The current version includes the following blocks.

 * Wooden Crossbuck